Katie Delahaye Paine, CEO & Publisher

 Essentially, whether it’s content, media, events, internal communications, public affairs, marketing, social media, influencers, ESG, CSG — we can measure it.
 Our specialty is helping organizations design and implement custom integrated dashboards.
 We also offer publications, classes, events and other methods for individuals to become Measurement Mavens.

 My therapist, of course, would tell you that it is a subconscious rebellion against my mother, who so hated the color purple that I don’t think I owned a single piece of purple clothing until I was old enough to buy my own clothes.
 I didn’t even know that flowers came in purple until I visited my grandmother, who grew the most spectacular Queen of Night tulips.
 I’ve had them in my garden as long as I’ve had a garden.
 But I digress.

 When I began to measure consumer generated media, we noticed that customer-generated reviews were exerting a greater influence over buying behavior than the traditional magazine reviews.
-Next, we saw that the walls between internal and external communications were coming down, as employees became ambassadors and spokespeople that were far more effective than some of the people being PAID to be spokespeople.
+We also saw employees become brand ambassadors and spokespeople, whether they were authorized or not.

 We also realized that social media was breaking down geographic barriers between geographies, as millions of people declared their allegiance with the street protesters in Iran by changing their geographic location on Twitter to Tehran.
 It didn’t matter where you were tweeting from; it mattered who and what you were tweeting about.

 Somehow, as we talked through the changes we saw in the landscape, our fabulous website designer Dawn Boyer concluded that the best color to represent my new venture was purple.